 Argument Option Description enable_physical No, Yes If this option is set to "yes", Information).
-START will auto-g group based on the DEF file (Design Physical GROUP sub fur nction block. auto-group based on other settings in the ed on the DEF file physical_location_file User defined Set the paths of DEF file.
+If this option is set to "yes", START will auto-group based on the DEF file (Design Physical Information).
+GROUP sub fu nction block. auto-group based on other settings in the Yes: Auto-group bas ed on the DEF file physical_location_file User defined Set the paths of DEF file.
 Example: set physical_location_file = ./design.def controller_scope User defined After editing the SCOPE file, set the path of the SCOPE file.
 The scope information should be included with a controller name and position coordinate as follows.
-Controller Name Position Coordinate (x1 y1) (x2 y2) For example, top_default (10000 10000) (30 0000 400000) physical_logical 0 <= value <= 1 This option is to adjust the weight between physical coordinates and values defined in the time_hierarchy option.
-Example: set physical_logical = 0 set physical_logical = 0 START will calculate the number of intermediates based of an internal algorithm.
-Memory models which are located near this intermediate number will be merged into the same group set physical_logical = 1 START will execute memory grouping based on the value of the time_hierarchy option.
+Controller Name Position Coordinate (x1 y1) (x2 y2) For example, top_default (10000 10000) (300000 400000) physical_logical 0 <= value <= 1 This option is to adjust the weight between physical coordinates and values defined in the time_hierarchy option.
+Example: set physical_logical = 0 set physical_logical = 0 START will calculate the number of intermediates based an internal algorithm.
+Memory models which are located no this intermediate number will be merged into the same group. set physical_logical = 1 START will execute memory grouping based on the value of the time_hierarchy option.